Lending and Investing for Small Business

 Small Business Owner Report 2013

-We are pleased to share the spring 2013 Bank of America Small Business Owner Report, a semi-annual study that uncovers the concerns, aspirations and perspectives of small business owners across the country.
-This study examines a variety of leading issues for small business owners, including the personal health and wellness, revenue and growth expectations, preparedness for the unexpected and access to capital.
+We are pleased to share the fall 2013 Bank of America Small Business Owner Report, a semi-annual study that uncovers the concerns, aspirations and perspectives of small business owners across the country.
+Our fall report takes a close look at the challenges of finding and retaining the right talent, revenue and growth expectations, the impact of the holiday season and access to capital.
 View infographic

-Bank of America releases the spring 2013 Small Business Owner Report
+Bank of America releases the fall 2013 Small Business Owner Report

 Small Business Specialists